Hawmex/aut_algorithm_design_foundations_final_exam/README.md

 ## Question 3

-In this question we had to implement a program that finds the largest common substring between two string separated by a space.
+In this question, we had to implement a program that finds the largest common substring between two strings separated by a space.

 ### Input